klemmari1/tarjoushaukka/README.md

 # tarjoushaukka

-Sends sale alerts to specified email addresses and external channels.
+Sends bargain alerts to specified email addresses and external channels.

 Sales are fetched from the popular bbs.io-tech.fi forum.